mte-iisc/materials-iisc/_pages/opportunities.md

 ---
 Following are a list of open positions available at the Department of Materials Engineering.

+## Advertisement for Project Associate position (29 March 2022

-## Extreme Environment Materials Group (https://sites.google.com/view/ankurskchauhan) in the department of Materials Engineering at IISc, Bengaluru is looking for a Project Associate to work on a project titled 'Irradiation effects on materials for space applications'.
+Extreme Environment Materials Group (https://sites.google.com/view/ankurskchauhan) in the department of Materials Engineering at IISc, Bengaluru is looking for a Project Associate to work on a project titled 'Irradiation effects on materials for space applications'.

 <b>Position:</b> Project Associate